ivadomed/SpineReports/README.md

 | :---: |
 | <img src="spinereports/resources/imgs/report_vertebrae.png" width="900"> |

+In these report examples:
+- The background violin plot in gray (or lineplot for the canal) corresponds to the **control group** (multiple subjects)
+- The red line in each graph and the pictures correspond to a specific subject in the **test group**.
+Reports are only generated for the test group.

 ## How to install ?

 1. Open a `bash` terminal in the directory where you want to work.